AdobeDocs/experience-manager-pattern-detection.en/help/using/wrk.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_wrk_overview"
 >title="Workflow"
 >abstract="WRK code identifies a finding related to a workflow model or launcher.
-These are reported because custom asset workflow models must be migrated when upgrading to AEM as a Cloud Service.
-With AEM as a Cloud Service, asset processing is now performed by asset microservices."
+These identifications are reported because custom asset workflow models must be migrated when upgrading to AEM as a Cloud Service.
+With AEM as a Cloud Service, asset microservices performs the asset processing."
 >additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/asset-microservices-overview" text="Asset Microservices"

 `WRK`  Identifies a finding related to a workflow model or launcher.
-These are reported because custom asset workflow models must be migrated when upgrading to AEM as a Cloud Service.
+These identifications are reported because custom asset workflow models must be migrated when upgrading to AEM as a Cloud Service.

 A subtype is used to identify the type of workflow issue currently detected.